ISSAAM11/tajweed-app/README.md

 # Tajweed AI

 A Flutter application for Tajweed learning and practice, built with modern architecture patterns and best practices.
+This project serves as a foundation for developing Islamic learning applications with a focus on Quran recitation rules and tajweed principles.

 ## 🏗️ Architecture